-We caught up with Charles Ashbridge, funder and managing director of Taste Tradition to ask him a few questions.
+We caught up with Charles Ashbridge, founder and managing director of Taste Tradition to ask him a few questions.

 The Ashbridge family have been farming within the North Yorkshire Moors for the last 3 generations.
 In 2004 myself and my mother Joyce had an idea to sell our traditionally raised, high welfare meat to the hospitality sector.
 Rare breeds were our main focus as they produced the best tasting meat.